mroswell/docs-archive/ch4.md

 Let's replace our mock data with the `favorites` content.

-First let's temporarily add some content to the `state.cart`.
+First let's temporarily add some content to the `state.favorites`.
 Copy the first three dogs from the `data/dogs.js` file and paste them to the `favorites` array in `store.js`:

 ```
 	state: {